Broker Tips: How to Grow Your Insurance Book of Business

 Modern marketing tactics such as search engine optimization (SEO), content marketing, and email marketing will be crucial for any broker looking to grow.

 For some brokers, online marketing might seem overwhelmingly complicated and technical.
-It’s important to note that these marketing tactics are getting more and more accessible and that simply having the essentials in place can go a long way.
+However, these marketing tactics are becoming increasingly accessible, and simply having the essentials in place can go a long way.

 You can start with the basics; a well-optimized website and one or two online distribution channels such as Facebook and Linkedin can get you started on the path to digitalization.
 You don’t have to spend a fortune on outsourcing a marketing agency to improve your online presence.

-If you want a more detailed overview of how to implement modern marketing tactics as an insurance broker in 2021, read this blog post, which covers best SEO practices for brokers, optimizing your website for conversions, and leveraging content and video marketing strategies for best results.
+If you want a more detailed overview of how to implement modern marketing tactics as an insurance broker in 2024, read this blog post.
+It covers best SEO practices for brokers, optimizing your website for conversions, and leveraging content and video marketing strategies for the best results.

 Focusing On What Makes You Unique